EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ```

 ::: info Understanding Checkpoint
-Checkpoint is often used by a projection to recover the position of the last processed event.
-This way, the projection does not have to process all the events it previously processed when an application unexpectedly crashes midway.
+A projection often uses a checkpoint to recover the position of the last processed event.
+This way, when an application unexpectedly crashes mid-process, the projection does not have to process all the previously processed events.

 For more information about checkpoints, [click here](../best-practices/checkpoint.md)

 :::

-The checkpoint can be retrieved by a `SELECT` statement.
+A `SELECT` statement can retrieve the checkpoint.
 If no checkpoint is found or it is the first time the application is executed, we can retrieve the default start position:

 ```cs
 var checkpointValue = postgres.QueryFirstOrDefault<long?>(               // Get the checkpoint value from PostgreSQL checkpoint table